rvesse/airline/docs/guide/practise/prompts.md

 ## Prompt Builder

 Generally a `PromptBuilder<T>` is used to specify the desired prompt.
-For example consider the following simple example:
+For example consider the following:

 ```java
 Prompt<String> prompt